artainmo/DevOps/cloud/README.md

 ![Screen Shot 2024-06-24 at 12 58 42](https://github.com/artainmo/DevOps/assets/53705599/9c69965e-425d-45d3-a0e7-7ded76eb69c5)<br>
 Data is expected to come from S3.
 Its ideal format varies with algorithm, often RecordIO or Protobuf.
 But data can also come from Athena, EMR, Redshift, and Amazon Keyspaces DB.
 SageMaker will provision training hosts to perform the data processing and training using that data.
 The code behind the model itself comes from a Docker image registered in Elastic Container Registry (ECR).
 The trained model and any artifacts will subsequently be stored in S3.
 For deployment in production we will use another Docker image from ECR with inference code thus code for model to predict.
 This is used inside hosts with endpoints provided by SageMaker again.
 When deploying, persistent endpoints can be used to answer individual requests on demand or SageMaker Batch Transform can be used to predict an entire dataset once.
 SageMaker Neo can deploy models to edge devices.
 Automatic scaling for endpoints is possible.
 Shadow testing evaluates new model against currently deployed model to catch errors.

+RecordIO format is specifically optimized for high throughput and efficient data serialization.
+It is ideal for large-scale image datasets in MXNet.<br>
+ORC format is optimized for storing tabular data.<br>
+Parquet is designed for efficient storage of columnar text data, not binary image data.<br>
+TFRecord is tailored for TensorFlow applications.

 Multiple ways exist to work with SageMaker, the most common one is by using its associated notebook.
 This notebook runs on an EC2 instance and has access to S3 and thus associated training data.
 It allows use of scikit_learn, tensorflow, Spark and has access to a wide variety of built-in models that can be accessed via pre-built Docker images.
 From the notebook you can also launch training instances and endpoints.<br>
 A lot of this can also be done via the SageMaker console.<br>